-Author has written 22 stories for Sailor Moon, Sonic the Hedgehog, Legend of Zelda, Mario, Misc.
-Games, Pokémon, Anime X-overs, Dragon Ball, Dragon Ball Z, Inuyasha, and Ty the Tasmanian Tiger.
+Author has written 21 stories for Sailor Moon, Sonic the Hedgehog, Legend of Zelda, Mario, Dragon Ball Z, Pokémon, Anime X-overs, Dragon Ball, Inuyasha, and Ty the Tasmanian Tiger.

 I dedicate this and all of my other stories to the Lord Jesus Christ, for helping me come up with the ideas and making my points across in them.

 Even when you can’t see him GOD is there!
 If you believe in GOD put this in your profile.
 I certainly do!

 I've read and watched different explanations about how to write fanfiction and how to write good ones, but that's not what drives me to write this one.
 What does it is constantly being disappointed from even the fanfics that seem decent at first, but later turn out to be different.
 I'm not the best writer out there, but sharing these words, I'm sure, could still help someone.
 Before I explain the tips, let me just say this: This document is only written for those who aspire to make more excellent material, if you purposefully write bad or humorous fanfic, then this might not really help you.
 So let's get to it.
 Here are the rules I've came up with: